 In this article, we will discuss setting up a network, server and application monitoring.
-This is a topic that is typically high on the list to all systems administrators out there.
+This is a topic that is typically high on the list of all systems administrators out there.
 The one thing system admins like is “Control” and control means having a full overview of their network and infrastructure and knowing everything that is occurring on the systems and network at any given time.
 Network and server monitoring allow them to have this and also allows them to be more proactive rather than reactive and stay on top of equipment that is under-performing below baselines and prompt for more Server and Network Maintenance tasks.
 The three core systems that should be monitored are the network, the servers and the applications.

 The first step to network monitoring is documenting baselines and mapping out your network into a diagram of some sort.
-If you already have a diagram then this needs to be kept up to date and easily accessible on a wall in clear vision of the team.
-From this diagram you can easily identify the core components that make up your network that will need monitoring.
+If you already have a diagram then this needs to be kept up to date and easily accessible on a wall in a clear vision of the team.
+From this diagram, you can easily identify the core components that make up your network that will need monitoring.
 Once you know what you are going to monitor then the next step is to document baselines.
 The term baseline refers to what’s normal for that particular system.
 So a baseline can include what the normal average CPU utilisation of a server is usually performing or the average bandwidth being used during a typical day on a WAN link.

 Configuration management can apply to all three core systems within your infrastructure.
-Not only are you responsible for monitoring your systems health but you are also monitoring any changes being made on your systems.
-If someone makes a change to a piece of networking equipment after hours then it a good practice to capture these and alert the team to ensure they are aware of these changes.
+Not only are you responsible for monitoring your system’s health but you are also monitoring any changes being made to your systems.
+If someone makes a change to a piece of networking equipment after hours then it is a good practice to capture these and alert the team to ensure they are aware of these changes.
 If you have a change management system then this is highly encouraged to ensure that these types of changes are captured and monitored.
 Change management systems would require all users who make a change to complete a form and when approved all staff in your team will be notified of the change.
 These alerts are very valuable to the team to make sure your team is aware of the changes.

 There should be a little more emphasis placed on monitoring your servers.
-If as piece of networking equipment fails then the time it takes to recover can be usually fairly quick but if a server dies unexpectedly then to recover the server can take a little more time causing downtime to the organisation.
+If a piece of networking equipment fails then the time it takes to recover can be usually fairly quick but if a server dies unexpectedly then recovering the server can take a little more time causing downtime to the organisation.
 By monitoring your servers you might catch issues earlier before they crash and cause a recovery situation.
 SNMP can be used to monitor servers as well as networking equipment.
 To use SNMP on your servers you must Activate this manually within your add roles and features wizard.
 WMI (Windows management instrumentation) is enabled by default on windows servers and this can also be used as a way to provide monitoring on basically everything about the server and also other Microsoft products such as SQL and Exchange.
-Things that your would look for in server monitoring would be page file size, CPU utilisation, Hard drive utilisation and free space, Network traffic and obviously network connectivity and up-time via a simple ping monitor.
-Also it is a good habit to also monitor your server’s event logs.
+Things that you would look for in server monitoring would be page file size, CPU utilisation, Hard drive utilisation and free space, Network traffic and obviously network connectivity and up-time via a simple ping monitor.
+Also, it is a good habit to also monitor your server’s event logs.
 Occasionally log into your servers and take a look for reoccurring errors in system, application and security event logs and look to resolve those issues if possible.

-Last of all you should monitor your Backups and the program that is running your back ups.
+Last, of all, you should monitor your Backups and the program that is running your backups.
 You should be alerted for both successful backups and failed backups and also on the storage you are backing up to make sure that is not filling up.

 Once you have all of your network and server monitoring sensors set up then it is important to decide who is going to get notified of these alerts and even more importantly who will action certain alerts for particular systems.
-Its great to have these alerts being sent out but if they are not being action-ed then they are really deemed pointless.
-Network and server monitoring is a not only important to give the team control over the workings and health of the systems but also allows the team to be more proactive resulting in ensuring the systems are consistently running at peak performance and increasing employee productivity.
+It’s great to have these alerts being sent out but if they are not being action-ed then they are really deemed pointless.
+Network and server monitoring is not only important to give the team control over the workings and health of the systems but also allows the team to be more proactive resulting in ensuring the systems are consistently running at peak performance and increasing employee productivity.